Skip to content

 Where to submit / how it’s used

 Submit the EARL file (in Turtle format) via pull request to this directory.
-Submitted EARL files are then aggregated into a human-readable table on the site.
+Submitted EARL files are then aggregated into a human-readable table like this one for Jelly-RDF and published on the Jelly website.

 Example EARL report